-Epic's financial instruments include cash and investments.
-Epic's estimate of the fair value of all financial instruments does not differ materially from the aggregate carrying values of its financial instruments recorded in the accompanying statement of assets, liabilities and fund balances.
-The carrying amount of these financial instruments approximates fair value because of the short maturity of these instruments.
+Epic One-on-One's financial instruments include cash and investments.
+Epic One-on-One's estimate of the fair value of all financial instruments does not differ materially from the aggregate carrying values of its financial instruments recorded in the accompanying statement of assets, liabilities and fund balances.
+The balances are recorded at their cash value and approximates fair value because of the short maturity of these instruments.